Today, we’re going to be diving into 18 of the best everyday running shoes.

 - Lowered the drop from 10mm to 8mm.

 - Added some more structure into the shape of the midsole to make it a little more stable.

 Why the Novablast is good for you

-If you’re looking for a shoe to kind of do it all from long-distance road runs, slow plods on weekends, getting that up-tempo speed workout during mid-week but you just want one shoe to do it all, this is a really great option.
+If you’re looking for a shoe to do it all on the roads from long-distance runs, to slow plods on weekends, to getting that up-tempo speed workout during mid-week, this is a really great option.

 Overall, I just don’t understand how this shoe can do all of those things.

 The Novablast is such a solid daily shoe if you’re running on even road surfaces.
 But I wouldn’t go on anywhere with uneven camber.